techmohitgarg/data-and-view-binding-practice-sample/README.md

 #### following are practice contains in this example
 - How to use view binding in the activity class (MainActivity.java)
 - How to use view binding in the fragment class using inflate (InflateUsingViewBindingFragment.java)
+- How to use view binding in the fragment class using bind (BindUsingDataBindingFragment.java)

 License